HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

 ## Prepare custom-search-values.yaml

-To configure your search deployment, you will need to prepare your `custom-search-values.yaml` which contains all configurable settings.
+To configure your Search deployment, you will need to prepare your `custom-search-values.yaml` which contains all configurable settings.

 This custom values file only needs to contain the parameters that you want to overwrite with your preferred settings.